AbduHany/quizzit/README.md

 - Tab "Settings" icon and choose "Edit Profile"
 - You can edit your Name, Date of birth and Gender.

+## Related Repositories
+- [Backend Repository](https://github.com/ShenoudaMikhael/quizzit_backend): This repository contains the backend code for our application.

 ## Authors

 - [@AbdelrahmanMetawei](https://github.com/Abduhany/)